eyra/fertility-prediction-challenge/README.md

 1. Make sure you have filled out the [LISS panel Data Statement](https://statements.centerdata.nl/liss-panel-data-statement) form.
 2. Register and sign in on this website [link will be added] using your institution email address.
-3. Download the example data to tune your method:
+3. On the website download the example data to tune your method:
    - LISS_example_input_data.csv: data that can be used for predictions
    - LISS_example_groundtruth_data.csv: contains outcome per individual (0=no child, 1=child) for training
-4. Fork and clone the fertility-prediction-challenge repository as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
+4. Fork and clone [this](https://github.com/eyra/fertility-prediction-challenge) repository as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
-6. Change the content of the predict_outcomes function in [script.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/script.py) as explained in the script to include your method.
+6. Change the content of the **predict_outcomes function** in [script.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/script.py) as explained in the script to include your method.
 Do not change the expected input and output data format.
 7. The metrics used to create the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) are included in this repo.
-You can separate the challenge example data into a train and test set and use the score function in [script.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/script.py) to evaluate the performance of your method on the example data as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-evaluate-your-method).
+You can separate the challenge example data into a train and test set and use the score function in [script.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/script.py) to determine your method performance scores on the example data as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-evaluate-your-method).
-8. To make sure your challenge submission will work (i.e. your method will run on the holdout data), you can test your implementation as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-test-your-implementation).
-9. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
+8. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
-10. Your performance scores on the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) will become available after signing in on this website [link will be added]. ❗️NB: It takes some time to process the results.
+9. Your performance scores on the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) will become available after signing in on this website [link will be added]. ❗️NB: It takes some time to process the results.

 ℹ️ This repo assumes that your method uses the [miniconda3](https://docs.conda.io/en/latest/miniconda.html) Python distribution.